 - Help people help themselves

-- Build upon strengths of communities
+- Build upon the strengths of communities

-- Routine operating expenses or emergency funding
+- Routine operating expenses

-- Direct grants to individuals
+- Direct support to individuals